ensdomains/name-wrapper/README.md

+# This repo is deprecated and has been merged into https://github.com/ensdomains/ens-contracts/tree/master/contracts/wrapper

 # ENS Name Wrapper

 The ENS Name Wrapper is a smart contract that wraps existing ENS names, providing several new features: